navikt/kotlin-uit-apr-21/README.md

-## kotlin-ntnu-nov-20
+## kotlin-uit-apr-21

-Example code for Kotlin demo @ NTNU
+Example code and presentation for Kotlin demo @ UiT